wbuchwalter/tslint-loader/README.md

 ## Usage

-Apply the tslint loader as pre/postLoader in your webpack configuration:
+Apply the tslint loader as preLoader in your webpack configuration.

 ``` javascript
 module.exports = {